Jayzumen/ArtGallery/README.md

 ## To run app

-Use "git clone 'repository'".
+- Use "git clone".
-After cloning repo use npm install.
+- After cloning repo use "npm install"
+- run "npm lint" to run the linters
+- to test the app run "npm test"
-Then use "npm run dev" to run the app.
+- Then use "npm run dev" to run the app